usaid-cs/yesterday-i-learned/random.md

 1. [Kimchi fridges](https://en.wikipedia.org/wiki/Kimchi_refrigerator) are real.
 It is said that kimchi sours in regular refrigerators, while kimchi refrigerators are colder.
 1. It is impossible to exceed the speed of light in a vacuum, but it is possible to exceed the speed of light in water, which is about 0.75c.
 [When electrons do that](https://en.wikipedia.org/wiki/Cherenkov_radiation) in a nuclear reactor, a blue glow is emitted.
 1. When divorced, women are more than five times more likely to win the children (85:15).
-1. A superclass is called a superclass, despite it always having fewer methods than its subclasses, because [a superclass always has more instances, the thing we are actually counting.](https://www.youtube.com/watch?v=mVVNJKv9esE)
+1. A superclass is called a superclass, despite it always having fewer methods than its subclasses, because [a superclass always has more instances, the thing we are counting.](https://www.youtube.com/watch?v=mVVNJKv9esE)
 1. The [principle of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) also extends to the choice of tools: to do two things, you will ideally want to choose a tool that does *only* those two things, rather than a tool that does a thousand more things.
 An example of that would be using a business rules engine to calculate 2 + 2.
 Cheng Lou also noted that daily engineering should seek to do things with existing powers, not seeking more powers.
 1. [React man](https://youtu.be/mVVNJKv9esE?t=20m54s) admits that it is not their proudest moment to place HTML in JavaScript, but a *concession* because templates, as a form of data, [although fast] can no longer meet the flexibility needs of code.
 Turning data into code is a form of abstraction, which prevents optimisation.
 Man also noted that Ember limits itself to data templates, which are indeed optimisable and are therefore faster.
 1. ["What's the easiest way to gain performance?
 Do less stuff"](https://youtu.be/mVVNJKv9esE?t=28m41s) 😂😂😂